-We designed the kitchen galley in our Sprinter van to be simple, yet functional for being on the road extended periods of time.
-Our requirements were ample counter space, a fully functioning sink with faucet, a few drawers for storage, simple gray water containment, and a large refrigerator.
+We designed the kitchen galley in our Sprinter van to be simple, yet functional for being on the road for extended periods of time.
+Our requirements were ample counter space, a fully functioning sink with a faucet, a few drawers for storage, simple gray water containment, and a large refrigerator.

 The cooking that is done in our van is pretty simple.
 We usually just use the JetBoil to heat water for coffee and dehydrated meals or we’ll make a simple meal that would only require a skillet on our GasOne butane stove.
 Many people choose an electric induction cooktop for their cooking needs.
 I didn’t want to have another electrical consumer in the van so we chose to use butane or propane to cook with.

 The very first part of building the galley was to get some wood and start framing up the cabinet and some drawers.

 After the general layout was decided, I built the cabinet around our TF130 Truckfridge refrigerator.
 The framing was mostly made up of 1×3 and 1×4’s.
 I used wood screws, tie plates, and corner braces to secure much of the framing.